L-souhaiel/Cplusplus-Raspi-Project-Humidity-sensor-Oled/README.md

 # Example

-This Project Consist of two modes :
+This Project Consists of two modes :

 ## Automatic